Akshay9882/todoApp/README.md

    - Todos can be categorized into buckets.Buckets also can be added and deleted.

-   - All the buckets and todos are store into database and the available to user always from the application.
+   - All the buckets and todos are store into database and always available to user from the application.

 **Technology:**
  `FrontEnd:` React,Redux,Thunk